 Texas Speed Club is primarily based in Austin and Houston Texas speed skating indoors at Playland Skate Center in Austin and Humble Family Skate Center in Houston.
 We have other skaters from all over Texas and surrounding states.Texas Speed Club is a non-profit organization formed to promote the sport of quad and inline speed skating in Austin, Texas.
-Our members train to participate in short track indoor speed skating competitions sanctioned by USARS and USRSS throughout the year.We are fortunate to have an excellent coach, Sonny Felter, as well as several nationally ranked skaters who are always willing to teach and support the club members.Texas Speed Club does not currently collect dues.
+Our members train to participate in short track indoor speed skating competitions sanctioned by USARS and USRSS throughout the year.We are fortunate to have Deb Smotrilla as our coach along with several nationally ranked skaters who are always willing to teach and support the club members.Texas Speed Club does not currently collect dues.
 However, to offset the cost of floor maintenance, uniforms and competition expenses, we ask that our members help with fundraising efforts.
 Our coaches do not receive any compensation.

 US Track & Road Championships 2022, August 30th - September 5th

 Florida Inline Skating Marathon, October 16th 2022 in Sarasota Florida

 Texas Round-Up, Thanksgiving (Dates TBA) in Waco Texas

 Emerald Coast Inline Challenge, January (Dates TBA) in Milton Florida

 Orlando Inline Challenge, April 3rd - 6th in Orlando Florida